Client Intake, CRM, & Marketing Automation Software (Alphabetical List)

 - ClientRock is an easy-to-use client intake software that provides automated intake with online booking and client reminders.
 Learn more about ClientRock.

-- Clio Grow, part of the Clio Suite, is an intake and CRM software designed to help you better manage your client relationships.
+- Clio Grow is an intake and CRM software designed to help Clio users better manage potential client relationships.
 Learn more about Clio Grow.

-- Lawmatics is a law firm focused CRM That features an automated intake process, custom emails for drip campaigns, and custom fields and reporting.
+- Lawmatics is an advanced, law-firm focused CRM that features an automated intake process, custom emails for drip campaigns, and custom fields and reporting to help you better manage new and current clients and optimize your intake process.
 Learn more about Lawmatics.

 - Lexicata is a cloud-based CRM and intake software designed specifically to help attorneys automate their intake workflows.
 Learn more about Lexicata.